Learn how to make a spider meatloaf, perfect for Halloween. Delicious pork and beef meatloaf with sausages shaped like a

 How to roast it?

-- Bake the spider meatloaf in the preheated oven for 40 minutes.
+- Bake the meatloaf in the preheated oven for 40 minutes.

 - Take out of the oven and place the sausages on the tray as well.
 You don’t have to arrange them as legs just yet.

 - Roast the meatloaf and the sausages for 10 minutes.

 - Flip the sausages on the other side and continue roasting for further 10 minutes or until everything is cooked through.

 How to form the spider meatloaf?

 - Carefully lift the body of the spider and place it on a very large serving platter.

-- Lift the head of the spider and place it on the platter as well.
+- Lift the head and place it on the platter as well.

 - Arrange the sausages around the spider’s body to form the legs.

 The best side must be mashed potatoes.
 You could try these garlic mashed potatoes, they are delicious!